united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/backup_recovery/backup-restore-umh.md

 - All Grafana dashboards
 - The Helm values used for installing the {{< resource type="helm" name="release" >}} release
 - All the contents of the United Manufacturing Hub database (`factoryinsight` and `umh_v2`)
-- The Management Console Companion's setting
+- The Management Console Companion's settings

 It does **not** back up:
 - Additional databases other than the United Manufacturing Hub default database